seetha1730/B2B-Grocery-POS-System/README.md

 Cashiers have limited access and can only add products to the shopping cart and process transactions.
 They cannot create or modify product/category cards.
-Use the following access credentials to log in as a Cashier:
+Use the following access credentials to log in as a Cashier: username:seetha
 Email: seetharaj1990@gmail.com
-Password: 3JUfZLfThF
+Password: seetha123

 3. Customer:
 Customers have the most limited access, primarily for security purposes.
 They cannot access any administrative or cashier functionalities.
-Use the following access credentials to log in as a Customer:
+Use the following access credentials to log in as a Customer: username:seetha1
-Email: customer1@gmail.com
+Email: seetharose20@gmail.com
-Password: Customer123
+Password: seetha123

 Logging In:
 Visit the application by opening your web browser and navigating to http://localhost:3000 after starting the application as described in the Installation section.